-- Detailed calendar plan for activities at the end of first 15 days. - Technical progress reports (every 2 months) - Consultant's thematic reports. - Collected data report and data using for providing this service (database of monitoring stations with coordinates, historical hydrometeorological and water quality data end etc.) - Harmonized water quality monitoring program for the Baikal Basin final report;
+- Detailed calendar plan for activities at the end of first 15 days. - Technical progress reports (every 2 months) - Thematic reports. - Collected data report and data used for providing this service (database of monitoring stations with coordinates, hydro-meteorological and water quality data etc.) - Harmonized water quality monitoring program for the Mongolian part of the Baikal Basin final report;